timfarkas/SWE_UML/README.md

 # UML diagrams for SkillBridge

-We are using PlantUML to specify diagrams, you can easily render them on https://plantuml.com/.
+We are using PlantUML to specify diagrams, you can easily render them [here](https://www.plantuml.com/plantuml/uml/).